-Learning Objective Participants will understand how to construct and select quality indicators to support gender equality putcomes and gender transformative programming.
-Key Messages Indicators are a signal of change, and need to effectively respond to the level of change in project outcomes; they MUST be gender sensitive as a minimum level of gender equality integration Gender transformative change refer to changes in social behaviours and attitudes (position, not just condition), and therefore requires a combination of indicators that must include qualitative indicators Facilitator's Notes Facilitators that don't have a strong background in RBM and related tools should read Global Affairs Canada's RBM Guidance in preparation for the following sessions, and in particular those sections that discuss outcomes, indicators and data collection methods.
-Another useful sources is the World Banks 10 Steps to RBM and Evaluation Systems.
-This is not an RBM or M&E training - but this basic discussion can help participants contribute to and support the development of M&E tools and systems that reflect gender equality best practices.
-Activities Introduction (40 minutes) Activity (20 minutes) Wrap-up (10 minutes) Resources Participant Resource PackagePowerPoint Technology PowerPoint presentationZoom
+- Indicators are a signal of change, and need to effectively respond to the level of change in project outcomes; they MUST be gender sensitive as a minimum level of gender equality integration - Gender transformative change refer to changes in social behaviours and attitudes (position, not just condition), and therefore requires a combination of indicators that must include qualitative indicators

+- Facilitator's Notes Facilitators that don't have a strong background in RBM and related tools should read Global Affairs Canada's RBM Guidance in preparation for the following sessions, and in particular those sections that discuss outcomes, indicators and data collection methods.
+Another useful sources is the World Banks 10 Steps to RBM and Evaluation Systems. - This is not a RBM or M&E training but this basic discussion can help participants contribute to and support the development of M&E tools and systems that reflect gender equality best practices.